MyPortugalHoliday.com

 Sintra is a delightful town with lavish palaces and villas dotted around the hills of the Serra de Sintra.
 There is the pretty beach resort of Cascais, which is surrounded by gorgeous beaches or the authentic port city of Setubal.
 Slightly further is the walled town of Obidos or the historic city of Evora.

-Lisbon is one of the greatest capital cities of western Europe, but in September (and with the whole of the summer) we suggest visiting Porto, as it is equally as good and is significantly less crowded.
-Lisbon is best visited in the late spring and especially June.
+Lisbon is one of the greatest capital cities of western Europe, but in September (and throughout the summer) we suggest visiting Porto, as it is equally as good and is significantly less crowded.
+Lisbon is best visited in late spring, especially June.

 Related articles: Lisbon guide - 1 week in Lisbon - Top 10 sights of Lisbon